Healthy Homes Assessment Churton Park

 Churton Park Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory to all Churton Park and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement to all Churton Park and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate compliance with each Healthy Homes Standard that apply or will apply during the tenancy of your rental home.
+• Property managers and landlords must keep records that prove the compliance with any Healthy Homes Standards that apply or will apply during the tenure of your rental home.

 Starting 1 July 2021

-• Private landlords and property managers have to make sure their rental properties conform according to Healthy Homes Standard within 90 days of a renewal, new or a change in lease.
+• Property managers and private landlords must ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes